roadsidemultimedia/Docs/support-troubleshooting/getting-support.md

 The PageLines Support Forum should be used for any technical questions related to PageLines products, third-party plugin compatibility issues as well limited customization support.
 As well as receiving support, you can use the forum area to post and share code and tips.

-### Live Chat ###

-Our Plus members gain access to PageLines Live Chat, a moderated technical community chat for discussing your website development with community members and PageLines support staff.

 ## Support Resources ##

 ### PageLines Pros ###